Tudat/tudat/tutorials/tudatFeatures/lowThrustTrajectoryDesign/SimsFlanagan.rst

 .. class:: SimsFlanaganModel

-This class models the low-thrust trajectory as described by the Sims-Flanagan: forward and backward propagation legs from departure and arrival respectively, matching at half of the time of flight, and low-thrust profile discretised as a succession of impulsive shots applied along the trajectory.
+This class models the low-thrust trajectory as described by the Sims-Flanagan method: forward and backward propagation legs from departure and arrival respectively, matching at half of the time of flight, and low-thrust profile discretised as a succession of impulsive shots applied along the trajectory.
 This class does not solve the parametrised optimisation problem, but can simply propagate the trajectory defined by a set of user-defined impulsive shots.
 The class is defined as:

 .. code-block::cpp